Last winter, when I visited my uncle’s home in Minnesota, I witnessed a Spider Plant with yellow leaves on his porch.

 A shift in temperature can influence humidity, and vice-versa, as high temperature can make the air dry, lowering the humidity levels.

-Due to their tropical nature, Spider Plants can survive in temperatures between 21°C and 32°C.
+Due to their tropical nature, Spider Plants can survive between 21°C and 32°C and humidity of 40-70%.

 The first effect of fluctuating humidity and temperature levels is seen in leaves, which turn yellow and later fall off.

-High temperatures can cause the water to dry off from the soil, due to which plants cannot take enough water.
+High temperatures can cause the water to dry off the soil, so plants cannot take enough water, and their leaves curl.

 Cold stress has a similar effect, as the water inside the cells of the leaves freezes up and turns them yellow.